bitdust-io/docs/hackathon.md

 All participating teams must register before 10 January 2021 via [this form]().

-A team can consist of any number of participants without any additional restrictions.
+A team can consist of any number of participants, but preferably we expect teams to be around 5 people on-line.